nteract/papermill/CONTRIBUTING.md

 The documentation is built using the [Sphinx](http://www.sphinx-doc.org/en/master/) engine.
 To contribute, edit the [RestructuredText (`.rst`)](https://en.wikipedia.org/wiki/ReStructuredText) files in the docs directory to make changes and additions.

-Once you are done editing, to generate the documentation, just run the documentation specific tests.
+Once you are done editing, to generate the documentation, use tox and the following command from the root directory of the repository:

 ```bash
 tox -e docs